sabry-learner/sabry-learner/README.md

 - Build **.NET Web APIs** with C# and Entity Framework
 - Develop user-friendly frontends (Blazor, JavaScript, TypeScript)
 - Work with relational databases (**SQL Server, SQLite**)
-- Explore Linux for development and deployment
-- Experiment with **Docker** for containerized applications

 ---